5ten/metalsmith-prose/README.md

 # metalsmith-starter
-A pre-selected group of metalsmith plugins that allow you to hit the ground running with metalsmith. see metalsmith.io
+A pre-selected group of metalsmith plugins that allow you to hit the ground running with metalsmith. see <a href="http://metalsmith.io">metalsmith.io</a>

 ## installation
 `git clone git@github.com:pnochisaki/metalsmith-starter.git my-project-name && cd my-project-name`